w3c/wai-media-guide/player.md

 Setting up an accessible media player requires HTML 5 skills.

-## (need to organization below :-)
+## HTML 5

-HTML5 lets you embed audio and video with the ```<audio>```, ```<video>```, and ```<track>``` elements.
+HTML 5 lets you embed audio and video with the ```<audio>```, ```<video>```, and ```<track>``` elements.
 There are JavaScript APIs for controlling them.
-Modern browsers will provide a default player &mdash; usually within the web page, or with the QuickTime player on iPhones.
-These players have different user interfaces, and most have limited functionality to support accessibility.

 Several resources on the web provide guidance on embedding audio and video in HTML5.
 For example, [Video and audio content]( https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Video_and_audio_content) and [```<video>```: The Video Embed element]( https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).

+Modern browsers will provide a default player &mdash; usually within the web page, or with the QuickTime player on iPhones.
+These default players have different user interfaces, and most have **limited functionality** to support accessibility.

+**Rather than coding all the things needed to make a player support accessibility, most organizations choose to use an existing player with good accessibility support.**

+## Media Player Support for Accessibility

-Accessible media players provide a user interface that works without a keyboard, through speech interface, and by screen reader users. ... needs to support: keyboard navigation, audio descriptions, captions, transcripts... maybe list more specifics here, or just rely on the pointed-to-listing, &/or say More details are in the [Media Accessibility User Requirements document]( https://www.w3.org/TR/media-accessibility-reqs/) – but probably not 'cause that's more info than most people really need here…
+Accessible media players provide a user interface that works without a keyboard, through speech interface, and by screen reader users.
+They audio description, captions, and transcripts.
+More details are in the [Media Accessibility User Requirements document]( https://www.w3.org/TR/media-accessibility-reqs/) _{@@ include that link or not because that's much more info than most people really need here}_.

-**Rather than coding all the things needed to make a player support accessibility, most organizations choose to use an existing player with good accessibility support.** There are players developed specifically for accessibility.
+There are players developed specifically for accessibility.
 Some are free, open source and some are commercial.

-The following resource lists accessibility support in several players: **...[old Google Doc version](https://docs.google.com/spreadsheets/d/1QJVcXx5hTWYBcJbHJD3DrL3hSFVbfy1VQFyADMtrDFY/edit?pli=1#gid=0), [GitHub version though also out-of-date](http://kensgists.github.io/apt/)...**
+The following resource lists accessibility support in several players: **...[old Google Doc version](https://docs.google.com/spreadsheets/d/1QJVcXx5hTWYBcJbHJD3DrL3hSFVbfy1VQFyADMtrDFY/edit?pli=1#gid=0), [GitHub version though also out-of-date](http://kensgists.github.io/apt/)...** _{@@ does someone want to step up to see if they can help get this information active and updated?}_

 Each media player provides documentation of the steps to set it up in a web page.
 For example [AblePlayer Setup Steps](setup-step-1-use-html5-doctype).